DmitriDevelopment/LocalizationKit_iOS/README.md

 ## Localization

-To set labels or error messages add `Localizable.strings` file to your project if you haven,t it.
+To set labels or error messages add `Localizable.strings` file to your project if you haven't it.
 Then change values:

 ```
 // Errors